kyleburnette/kyleburnette.github.io/_portfolio/projectoceanside.md

 The program is fast and doesn't use very much memory at all (less than 2 MB).
 I made sure to construct objects using the JSON file once at the start of the program to avoid slow disk-reads.
 Also, the customizability of the JSON file gives the program a lot of flexibility.

 There are, however, things I would fix if I were to start this project today.
 The project uses raw pointers throughout, and although I managed the memory effectively, I realize I should be using managed pointers.
 In addition, I did not get to implement all of the features that I wanted.
 There were planned features for customizable options in the JSON file that did not make it into the "final" project.
 Finally, the usability of the program is somewhat limited.
 A few options are hardcoded in to the program, and changing them requires the program to be recompiled.
 In the future I would like to pull all of this out to a settings file.

+Another improvement I know can be made is the way permutations are tested.
+I went with a purely random approach, but a more structured search may have been more useful.
+It's hard to say what sort of algorithm I should have used, though, since the actions you can perform in the game have such chaotic effects on the end-state of the heap, so random permutations weren't the worst idea, but I know it could be made more efficient.